-• Configure Allow Client Renegotiation
+18. Configure Client Cipher Renegotiation

 Sets whether the client is allowed to renegotiate the cipher order.
-This option should be enabled (checked) to mitigate the BEAST attack.
+This option needs to be disabled (unchecked) to mitigate the BEAST attack.

-• Configure Disable SSL Renegotiation
+19. Configure Disable SSL Renegotiation

 Applications of the SSL renegotiation include some authentication scenarios, or re-keying long lasting connections.
 On the other hand this feature can facilitate a trivial CPU-exhaustion DoS attack.
 This option should be enabled (checked) to mitigate the BEAST Attack.